stackedboxes/romualdo/doc/testing.md

   like to make in this step.
 * `load-state`: The step loads the VM state (assumed to have been previously saved).
+* `hash`: The step computes the code hashes of the code and checks if the expected hashes match.

 Some common testing idioms: